-Fireworks are as synonymous with the Fourth of July holiday.
-From rural towns to metropolises, you’re sure to one of these spectacular shows in an area near you.
-Thanks to their complex patterns and varied color combinations (created through a special mixture of metals and compounds), fireworks also make great photographic subjects — yet they can also be challenging.
-It’s not difficult to get a decent shot of fireworks — your camera may even have a fireworks scene mode built in — but for the most control and the best results, you’ll need the proper equipment and a willingness to fiddle with your camera’s exposure settings.
+Fireworks are synonymous with the Fourth of July holiday.
+From rural towns to metropolises, Independence Day creates endless opportunities to watch sparks fly.
+Thanks to their complex patterns and varied color combinations (created through a special mixture of metals and compounds), fireworks make great photographic subjects — yet they can also be challenging.
+Any moving subject shot in the dark is tricky to capture on camera — but with the proper equipment and a willingness to fiddle with your camera’s exposure settings, you can capture great fireworks shots.
 Here’s how to get the best fireworks photos this 4th of July — or any other holiday.

 Set up ahead of time

 It’s always a good idea to find out where in the sky the fireworks show will be before you head out to photograph it.
 If you can set up well before the event starts with a clear idea of where to aim your camera and how you’ll frame your shot, this will take away a lot of the guesswork.

 Sometimes it’s better to include some context in your photos.

 If possible, try to position yourself upwind of the action.
 That way, all the smoke from the fireworks will blow away from you, keeping an open view of the sky in front of your camera so each successive round of explosions remains clearly visible.

 Also, look for unique perspectives.
 A parking garage might have an open roof you can access to get higher, or if the show takes place over water, there might be a tour boat that can get you closer to the action.